-The fact that the seizing agency does not have probable cause to believe the vehicle contained contraband or was being used in violation of the Act at the moment they ld.
+The fact that the seizing agency does not have probable cause to believe the vehicle contained contraband or was being used in violation of the Act at the moment they seized the vehicle does not render it unlawful under the Act.
+Id.

-provide the basis for forfeiture."
-Therefore, the probable cause element required by the seizing agency may be satisfied merely because the person has violated the Forfeiture Knight v.
+The Forfeiture Act "clearly contemplates that proof of past violations of the Act may provide the basis for forfeiture."
+Therefore, the probable cause element required by the seizing agency may be satisfied merely because the person has violated the Forfeiture Act in the past.
+Knight v.
 State, 336 So.2d 553 (1977).